lightstep/opentelemetry-prometheus-sidecar/README.md

       --opentelemetry.metrics-prefix=OPENTELEMETRY.METRICS-PREFIX
                                  Customized prefix for exporter metrics.
 If not set, none will be used
       --filter=FILTER ...
-PromQL metric and label matcher which must pass for a series to be forwarded to OpenTelemetry.
+PromQL metric and attribute matcher which must pass for a series to be forwarded to OpenTelemetry.
+If repeated, the series must
-                                 If repeated, the series must pass any of the filter sets to be forwarded.
+                                 pass any of the filter sets to be forwarded.
       --startup.timeout=STARTUP.TIMEOUT
                                  Timeout at startup to allow the endpoint to become available.
 Default: 5m0s